KubeMite/gitops/README.md

-# gitops
+# GitOps

-Gitops configuration for my cluster
+This repository houses the GitOps configuration for the Kubernetes cluster.

+## Application Synchronization

-ArgoCD first reads from `root-appset.yaml` file, then creates an application for each folder under `apps`
+ArgoCD is configured to use an ApplicationSet pattern.
+It first reads from the `root-appset.yaml` file, and then dynamically creates a distinct application for every folder nested under the `apps` directory.
+This ensures new workloads are automatically picked up and deployed to the cluster.